Rheumatology Frequently Asked Questions

 This accessibility statement applies to the NHS website for North Bristol NHS Trust, www.nbt.nhs.uk

 This website is run by North Bristol NHS Trust.
-We want as many people as possible to be able to use the website.
+We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 • Zoom in up to 400% without the text spilling off the screen.